Biden revokes Trump report promoting ‘patriotic education’

 It also includes several passages copied directly from other writings by members of the panel, as one professor found after running the report through software that’s used to detect plagiarism.

-Matthew Spalding, the panel’s executive director and a vice president at the conservative Hillsdale College, denied any wrongdoing, saying the panel’s members “contributed our own work and writing, under our own names, to the 1776 Report, which was an advisory report to the president.”
+One of the group’s chairs, Carol Swain, a former law and political science professor at Vanderbilt University, said that if the commission had been allowed to continue its work, it would have added more members and issued a report with more than just “the highlights.”

-Spalding and other commission leaders did not immediately respond to other criticism leveled against the report.
+“Professional historians take themselves too seriously,” she said in an interview.
+“I see the criticism as being ideologically driven.”

-In his order dissolving the panel, Biden said it “sought to erase America’s history of racial injustice.”
+In documents announcing Biden’s executive order, administration officials said the panel “sought to erase America’s history of racial injustice.”

-The American Historical Association condemned the document, saying it glorifies the founders while ignoring the histories and contributions of enslaved people, Indigenous communities and women.
-In a statement also signed by 13 other academic groups, the organization says the report seeks “government indoctrination of American students.”
+The American Historical Association condemned the report, saying it glorifies the founders while ignoring the histories and contributions of enslaved people, Indigenous communities and women.
+In a statement also signed by 13 other academic groups, the organization said the report seeks “government indoctrination of American students.”

 The sharpest criticism of the report was directed at its presentation of slavery and race.
 The report attempts to undermine allegations of hypocrisy against Founding Fathers who owned slaves even as they espoused equality.
 It also attempts to soften America’s role in slavery and explain it as a product of the times.